 Learn about things to do on a weekend in Calistoga and the Napa Valley of California.
 Plan the ultimate weekend in Napa.

 We set out on Friday morning by car.
 We crossed the Golden Gate Bridge and made our way up the winding roads to the Napa Valley.
-We were following this truck for a while -- I loved the hula girl riding on his licence plate!
+We were following this truck for a while -- I loved the hula girl riding on his license plate!
 I just knew this carefree sighting portended great things for our wine weekend.

 If you're a regular reader of my blog, I'm sure you realize that I have a place in my heart for kitsch of all sorts.
 Our next stop was the Old Faithful Geyser of California.
-Described as "Many Notable People, Have Come to See, Hear, and Learn The Mysteries of This 'Wonder of Nature' Which Captivates the Imagination.
-It's Amazing."
-This was your typical roadside attraction.
-I thoroughly enjoyed it.

 I particularly liked this sign: "No Cutting or Taking Shrubbery, Violaters with be Prosecuted".
 Stealing the bushes was not the first thing that came to my mind when I visited but apparently it's a problem.